 Getting Started with a Time Series Database

-In India, companies in sectors such as [enter sector names] often need to ingest, collect and analyze time series data at scale to monitor their processes, services, networks and infrastructure.
+In India, companies in sectors such as technology, development, monitoring and analytics often need to ingest, collect and analyze time series data at scale to monitor their processes, services, networks and infrastructure.
 The most efficient starting point is to select a purpose-built time series database that constitutes a complete platform.

 What is a time series database?